vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 `}
 </TerminalOutput>

 This issue arises due to the hardcoded data used in our test.
 To maintain the independence of each test, we must introduce variability, achievable through data models.
-In this context, we will use the [d42 library](https://d42.vedro.io/docs/quick-start) to define, generate, validate, and substitute data based on the models we design.
+In this context, we will use the <Link to="https://d42.vedro.io/docs/quick-start">d42 library</Link> to define, generate, validate, and substitute data based on the models we design.

 Let's compare hardcoded data and a data model.